 Ewing Annex Hotel, Chicago, 2025. © Francesco Marullo.

-Beyond advocating for landmarking, protecting, or expanding what remains, All Magnificent and Wild calls for a contemporary counterpart to the SRO: a mid-size co-living architecture fitted to today’s transitional demographics.
-Such a model would expand the supply of compact, well-made dwellings for single-person households priced out of the market, as well as for temporary and seasonal workers, adults in transition, rent-burdened students, older adults, migrants, individuals moving out of shelters and informal units, and those leaving the criminal-legal system.
-Smaller units are typically less costly to build and easier to operate, reducing per-person costs, concentrating density where it is needed, and making shared living a viable alternative, thereby multiplying opportunities for the common and its everyday rituals.
-This is a design question with real political stakes, and if the smallest room is where the stakes become visible, the architecture—the society of rooms—is where it turns into form.
+Beyond landmarking, protecting, or expanding what remains, All Magnificent and Wild argues for a contemporary counterpart to the SRO: a mid-size co-living architecture tuned to today’s transitional demographics.
+Such a model would expand the supply of compact, well-made dwellings for single-person households priced out of the market, as well as temporary and seasonal workers, adults in transition, rent-burdened students, older adults, migrants, people moving out of shelters and informal units, and those leaving the criminal-legal system.
+Smaller units are typically less costly to build and easier to operate, reducing per-person costs, concentrating density where it is needed, and making shared living a viable alternative—multiplying opportunities for the common and its everyday rituals.
+This is a design question with real political stakes: if the smallest room is where those stakes become visible, architecture—the society of rooms—is where they take form.

 RELATED EVENTS